-There are so many benefits of walking.
+The benefits of walking seem almost endless.
 As with any type of exercise, you can expect to experience:

-In addition, there are more exciting benefits to share with you!
+In addition, there are many more incredible benefits that you will experience.

-As promised, here are the health benefits that have been directly linked to fitness walking.
+The health benefits that have been directly linked to fitness walking are:

 A study in 2012 found that 150 minutes of brisk walking a week could add as many as 7.2 years to healthy weight individuals over the age of 40.